adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 The following build scripts are provided to automate the build process:

-- `setup_scripts.sh` - Makes all build scripts executable
+- `setup_scripts.sh` - Makes all build scripts executable and installs required dependencies
 - `build.sh` - Builds the plugin (default configuration)
 - `build_release.sh` - Builds an optimized version of the plugin for production use
 - `clean.sh` - Cleans the build directory